Manage Raspberry PI GPU Memory Split

 Memory Split Settings: PROs and CONs

-RAM amout is one of most precious resources for every OS.
-You have to set it carefully, because a too low amount to CPU can give system instability and slowness, forcing it to use swap memory (SD storage portion used to help RAM) too often.
-On the other side, a too low amount of RAM to GPU will result in desktop environments unusable with frustrating lackness.
+RAM amount is one of the most precious resources for every OS.
+You have to set it carefully, because a low amount of CPU can give system instability and slowness, forcing it to use swap memory (SD storage portion used to help RAM) too often.

 Back to Raspberry PI, memory allocated to GPU can be set from 16MB upward.

 - GPU to 128MB – is a good compromise when using light desktop environments with some office apps for light documents.
-With this configuration you can also start seeing decent videos
+With this configuration, you can also start seeing decent videos

 - GPU to 256MS – is for more complex Desktop environments (check, for example, available Raspberry PI OSs).
 But this amount could start interfering with CPU RAM, so impacting programs performances.

-Please share your opinions on GPU Split Memory settings in comments section at the end of this post.
+Please share your opinions on GPU Split Memory settings in the comments section at the end of this post.

 What We Need